LLNL/RAJA/docs/sphinx/user_guide/tutorial/jacobi.rst

 and nested-loop RAJA capabilities:

 .. literalinclude:: ../../../../examples/example-jacobi.cpp
-                    :lines: 284-317
+                    :lines: 286-310

 The iteration spaces for the loops are defined using RAJA RangeSegment objects:

 .. literalinclude:: ../../../../examples/example-jacobi.cpp
-                    :lines: 202-203
+                    :lines: 201-202

-Here, the ``RAJA::forallN`` loop updates the solution variable at each grid point.
+Here, the ``RAJA::nested::forall`` loop updates the solution variable at each grid point.

 The ``jacobiompNestedPolicy`` type is defined as